-The process continues, and finally t10 fires and a token is put in the final place.
-Since there still is a token at p4, the workflow net suffers from the improper termination problem, since from the initial state, a state M > [o] can be reached.
+Since there still is a token at p6, the workflow net suffers from the improper termination problem, since from the initial state, a state M > [o] can be reached, i.e. M = [p6, o].
 This condition violates the soundness property of workflow nets.
 Hence, the workflow net is not sound.

-At the same time, there are process instances that expose a desired behaviour and that comply with this workflow net: if the goods are not okay, the complaint is filed and t6 fires, the workflow terminates properly.
-If the goods are okay and t5 fires, the workflow will also terminate properly.
+At the same time, there are process instances that expose a desired behaviour: if the goods are not okay, the complaint is filed and t fires, the workflow terminates properly.
+If the goods are okay and t' fires, the workflow will also terminate properly.
 This means that there are several process instances that result in proper executions.